wintermuted/blog/_posts/2017-4-11-what-i-learned-at-product-camp.markdown

 | 3 | Higher value deliveries and better product decisions. | Social capital expended on incorporating business expertise into team. | Team provides concrete business metrics. | 1-5 years | 5% |
 | 4 | Alignment with organizational goals; synergistic effects. | Significant effort in establishing organizational culture; inventing new practices. | Team reports how its actions impact the overall organization. | unknown | very few |

-## Where does Jama fit in the model?
+# Where does Jama fit in the model?

-After learning about the Agile Fluency Model I began to wonder where our product-development organization currently falls within the framework.
+After learning about the Agile Fluency Model I began to wonder where Jama's product-development organization currently falls within the framework.
 After reading through the examples of practices used in the first three levels, I began to see our organization did a little bit of everything, but also quite a few areas in which we were lacking.
+Where I think we most comfortably fit in, is as an organization whom has attained two-star fluency, with aspirations to be a three-star organization.

+When I arrived at Jama, Agile practices were well under way.
+During my tenure at Jama I have seen the fluency of the team grow as a two-star organization; the organization has made a series of investments in developing the software development skills of the team.
+To this end, we have invested in refactoring workshops, a focus on test-driven development, pair-programming, collective-code ownership and emphasis on DevOps culture.
+I mention that Jama has aspirations to be a three-star organization, because we have already adopted some of the

-## Conclusion
+# Conclusion

 My conclusion will go here